-The key is to plan ahead, and the Career Center is here to assist you with your internship search process.
+The key to finding internship opportunities is to plan ahead.
+The Career Center is here to assist you with your internship search process.

 Locating Internship Vacancies

-- Every semester, the Career Center hosts Career Expo with approximately 100 employers from a variety of fields and locations.
+- Every semester, the Career Center hosts Career Expo with employers from a variety of fields and locations.

 - Truman Sponsored Internships